infracost/docs/docs/getting_started.md

 The key can be retrieved with `infracost configure get api_key`.

 ### 3. Run it
 Infracost does not make any changes to your Terraform state or cloud resources.
-Run Infracost using our example Terraform project to see how it works:
+Run Infracost using our example Terraform project to see how it works.
+The [CLI commands](/docs/features/cli_commands/) page describes the options for `--path`, which can point to a Terraform directory or plan JSON file.

 ```shell
 git clone https://github.com/infracost/example-terraform.git